kjartanm/htmx-sw/README.md

 There are no build-steps, only js-modules and import-statements, all dependencies traversable from index.html.

 ## Deployment
+Any static site.

-The application is deployed using [Wrangler](https://developers.cloudflare.com/workers/wrangler/), Cloudflare's command-line tool for Workers:
+For example can the application be deployed using [Wrangler](https://developers.cloudflare.com/workers/wrangler/), Cloudflare's command-line tool for Workers:

 ```bash
 wrangler deploy